(I chose and paid everything myself, this blogpost is not a paid advertisement.)

 I got to know some interesting new things about Japan on that tour and had a great time, not to mention the authentic food.
 I am very glad I went.
 If you’re into vintage shopping, you might want to stay in Shimokitazawa a little longer.
 Almost every other shop is a second hand clothes store and you will surely find some treasures.

 The tour is organised by Magicaltrip.com, who also offer a lot of other interesting tours, such as a bike tour which also sounds great and seems to be suitable for a vegan in Tokyo.
 Have a look at their website here.

 Natural Lawson and other convenience stores where you’ll find food as a vegan in Tokyo

 As a vegan in Tokyo, shopping for snacks can be tricky, as a lot of things look vegan at first sight but are not.
 Meat or fish are often just considered seasonings.
 So something called vegetable rice can still contain pork, which using the google translate app will show, when scanning the finely printed ingredients (Check out my blogpost on useful apps that I recommend for traveling here.)
 Onigiri that just consist of salted rice are usually safe, and so are edamame.

 And then there are the soups by T’s Tantan at Natural Lawson, which are of course always vegan.
 I highly recommend joining the facebook groups “Vegan Japan” and “Is it vegan (Japan)” when spending time as a vegan in Tokyo.
 That group is extremely helpful, I found a lot of interesting information there.
-And you can check out the website “Is it vegan – Helping you stay vegan in Japan“, and download this guide by I travel for vegan food, or the veganary, they are super helpful too.
+And you can check out the website “Is it vegan – Helping you stay vegan in Japan“, and download this guide by I travel for vegan food.

 Cosmetics and Souvenirs for a vegan in Tokyo